joanpc/xJoyMap/README.txt

 Thanks
 ======

-Many thanks to Sandy Barbour for the awesome X-Plane Phyton Interface, his support, recommendations and fixes.
+to Sandy Barbour for the awesome X-Plane Phyton Interface, his support, recommendations and fixes. to Chewbacca400 for his crj200 config file, recommendations and bug repports.

 All the x-plane.org community for releasing so quality stuff for free :)